-- Shoes and balls, including finger holes, must be disinfected after every use.
+Rental shoes and balls, including finger holes, must be disinfected after each use.

-- Restaurants and pro-shops adhere to required guidelines for food service and retail for the phase that their respective region is in.
+Restaurants and pro-shops must follow required guidelines for food service & retail for Phase 2.

 Stay home when sick or if a close contact of someone with COVID-19

 Staff and participants should be required to stay home if they feel unwell, show any signs of COVID-19, or are a close contact of a confirmed case.
 All coaches and students should be screened for signs/symptoms of COVID-19 prior to a workout.
 Screening should consider symptoms listed by the CDC.